Subscribe and join our community of curious HR Professionals and Managers.

 Happy Employees means happy customers.

-That said, if your business deals with all types of customers with various needs and personalities, you might be rolling your eyes a bit, thinking this model is a little TOO simplistic.
+That said, if your business deals with all types of customers with various needs and personalities, you might be thinking this model is a little TOO simplistic.

 This is somewhat true.
 Customer satisfaction is indeed complex.
 Customer happiness is driven by more than just happy and smiling employees.
 However, it's undeniable that ensuring employee happiness is a very important place to start.